niftykit-inc/niftykit-magic/README.md

-# Sample App to demonstrate the use magic.link with NiftyKit
+# Sample App to demonstrate the use of magic.link with NiftyKit

 ## Setup